Auth0-Marketplace/TEMPLATE-action-post-login/README.md

 ### `configuration.json`

 This file defines environment secrets, variables(configuration), and dependencies for the Action execution runtime.
-When building your Action, use `events.secrets` for all values required from the customer through **secrets** and **configuration**.
+When building your Action, use `event.secrets` for all values required from the customer through **secrets** and **configuration**.

 This file has 3 main keys:
 - `secrets` - array of values that need encryption (API keys, signing keys, etc.).